Chudów: 16th to 17th century

-In 1532, the domain of Chudów became an allodial estate under the ownership of the House of Saszowski (a later Slavicized form of the name, with Latinized and Germanic variants recorded as de Scassowe or von Schassowe (Note: Throughout the medieval period, historical deeds and land records exhibit fluid orthography in the naming of this Roman-German noble family.
-The name was essentially used in parallel across both German-speaking and Slavic-speaking regions, with Latinized and Germanic forms such as de Schassowe, von Schassowe, de Scassowe, von Schassow, and de Schassow appearing in German contexts, while Slavic variants like Schassowski, Sassowsky, Saschowsky, and Schaschowsky emerged in Polish-speaking areas of Silesia and Greater Poland.
-Over time, the name appears to have settled into its fully Slavicized forms—Szaszowski or Saszowski—in Polish-speaking regions, while Germanic variants such as von Schassowe continued to be used in German-speaking contexts.))—a knightly noble family of Roman-German origin that had expanded into, and firmly established itself within, the Duchy of Greater Poland and the Duchies of Silesia during the early 14th century, under the reign of King Wenceslaus II of Bohemia.
+In 1532, the domain of Chudów became an allodial estate under the ownership of the House of Saszowski (a later Slavicized form of the name, with Latinized and Germanic variants recorded as de Scassowe or von Schassowe (Note: Throughout the medieval period, deeds and land records reveal a fluid orthography in the naming of this Roman-German noble family.
+The name circulated in parallel across German- and Slavic-speaking regions: Latinized and Germanic forms such as de Schassowe, von Schassowe, de Scassowe, von Schassow, and de Schassow appear in German contexts, while Slavic variants like Schassowski, Sassowsky, Saschowsky, and Schaschowsky emerged in Slavic-speaking areas of the Margraviate of Lusatia, and in Polish-speaking regions of Silesia and Greater Poland.
+Over time, the name stabilized into fully Slavicized forms—Szaszowski or Saszowski—in Polish regions, while Germanic variants such as von Schassowe persisted in German-speaking lands.))—a knightly noble family of Roman-German origin that had expanded into, and firmly established itself within, the Duchy of Greater Poland and the Duchies of Silesia during the early 14th century, under the reign of King Wenceslaus II of Bohemia.
 Bearing the Saszor coat of arms, the family came to be recognised as one of the most eminent and affluent noble lineages in the Silesian duchies.
 Among their many holdings, they already possessed the neighbouring estate village of Gierałtowice.

 Chudów is renowned for its imposing 16th-century Renaissance stone castle, which replaced the fortified timber castle keep erected by the 15th century.
 This transformation was initiated by the nobleman and scion Jan Saszowski von Geraltowitz—also known as Jan Geraltowsky in German and Jan Gierałtowski in Polish.
 The castle was constructed in at least two distinct phases.
 The initial structure—a fortified, multi-storey tower with a barrel-vaulted basement—was integrated into the perimeter of the stone castle walls.
 Later, a master residential wing was added on the southeast side, and a rectangular service building was erected on the northwest, either simultaneously or shortly thereafter.
 The presence of heating devices on two of the tower's upper floors suggests these levels were originally used for residential purposes.
 All interiors, except for the basement and entrance level, were originally plastered.
 The tower was likely crowned with timber hoarding supported by corbels, traces of which remain visible as holes in the masonry.